Kashif-Rezwi/Kashif-Rezwi/README.md

  [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Hello+there+👋;Wellcome+to+my+Github+profile+🙏)](https://git.io/typing-svg)

-# My name is Kashif Rezwi and I'm a Full Stack Web Developer 👨‍💻
+# My name is Kashif Rezwi and I'm a Software Developer 👨‍💻

 ## 🧠 Professional Summary
-A Full Stack Web Developer with 2+ years of experience delivering production-grade web applications and complex business logic.
+A Software Developer with 2+ years of experience delivering production-grade web applications and complex business logic.
 Proven track record with CRM platforms, workflow automation, and scalable architectures.
 Expert in the **MERN stack**, with a strong grasp of **software design patterns**, **clean code principles**, and **production deployment**.
 Experienced in collaborating with cross-functional teams to deliver mission-critical features on schedule.

 ---